mwblythe/squint/README.md

 }
 ```

 What if only `updates.Department` is set?
 The zero value for a `string` is the empty string `("")`.
-If `KeepEmpty` is `true`, the user record would be updated with an empty `FirstName` and `LastName`.
+If `EmptyValues` is `true`, the user record would be updated with an empty `FirstName` and `LastName`.
 This is generally not what you want.
-If `KeepEmpty` is `false`, then only `Department` will be included in the update.
+If `EmptyValues` is `false`, then only `Department` will be included in the update.
 This safer behavior is the default.

-Note that `KeepEmpty` only applies to `strings`.
+Note that `EmptyValues` only applies to `strings`.
 This is because the zero values of other basic types are more common as real values, zero (`0`) in particular.
 So you can't really tell if one of these was explicltly set or not.
 How to handle this?

 If you're sure the zero value is not a value you want saved, you can set `omitempty` in a particular field's `db` tag.